LCC-CIT/CS233JS-CourseMaterials/Labs/Lab01-Review/Lab01-Instructions-Review.md

 - **UI (`ui`):** Very focused: `showLeftDomino(filename)`, `showRightDominoBack()`, `showRightDominoFace(filename)`, and button click bindings.
 - **Flow:** Click "High" button -> `gameLogic.evaluateGuess('high')`.
 Tell UI to reveal the right domino. `setTimeout` for 2 seconds.
 Update Score.
 Shift right domino data to left domino data in logic.
 Tell UI to update left domino image and show a blank back for the right domino.
 Wait for next click.

+## Submission

+### Beta Version and Code Review

+- Share your part 2 beta version with a lab partner.
+  - Your code  should be at least 75% complete and working.
+  - Share the code in your lab partner channel on Discord.
+  - On Moodle, submit a report that you shared your beta version.
+- Do a code reveiw for your lab partner.
+  -  Post the completed review form on Discord.
+  - Submit your code reivew to Moodle.

+- Revise your code and improve it based in part on feedback from your lab partner.

+### Production Version

+- Upload your completed part 2 web app to [citstudent.lanecc.edu](http://citstudent.lanecc.edu).
+Test the app on the web server to verify that it still works there.

+  - If you need to refresh your memory on how to use FileZilla, here are the instructions from the web authoring class: [How to upload web sites to citstudent](https://lcc-cit.github.io/CIS195-CourseMaterials/Lessons/UploadingWebSites.html).

+- Submit the following to Moodle:

+  - Part 1
+    - upload a zip file containing the .html and .js files with your completed exercise solutions.

+  - Part 2:
+    - Upload the code reivew from your lab partner with the "production" column filled with out by you.
+    - Upload a zip file containing the source code.
+    - Put the citstudent URL for your web app in the online text.

+## Old Submission

 ## Code Review

 Do a review of your own code for the part 2 web app using the code review form.